miouz/miouz/README.md

 - 💡 Curious about **low-level programming & OS design**
 - 🛠 Love building things from scratch and optimizing them
 - 🌱 Currently learning **[Cybersecurity / AI / DevOps …]**
-- 🤝 Open to collaborations on open-source projects
+- 🤝 Open to all opportunities of collaboration🥰

 ---